Dioxins and dioxin-like compounds: Mechanism of action

 The AH receptor is relevant in toxicology for two very different reasons.
-First, it induces several enzymes important in the metabolism of foreign substances, so called xenobiotics.
-These include both oxidative phase I enzymes and conjugative phase II enzymes, e.g. CYP1A2, CYP1B1, CYP2S1, CYP2A5, ALDH3, GSTA1, UGT1A1, UGT1A6, UGT1A7 and NQO1.
+First, it induces several enzymes important in the metabolism of foreign substances, so-called xenobiotics.
+These include both oxidative phase I enzymes and conjugative phase II enzymes, such as CYP1A2, CYP1B1, CYP2S1, CYP2A5, ALDH3, GSTA1, UGT1A1, UGT1A6, UGT1A7, and NQO1.
 This is in essence a protective function preventing toxic or carcinogenic effects of xenobiotics, but in some conditions it may also result in the production of reactive metabolites that are mutagenic and carcinogenic.
 This enzyme induction can be initiated by many natural or synthetic compounds, e.g., carcinogenic polycyclic hydrocarbons such as benzo(a)pyrene, several natural compounds, and dioxins.
 Secondly, AH receptors are involved in the activation or silencing of genes that lead to the toxic effects of high doses of dioxins.
 Because TCDD at high doses can influence the transcription of perhaps hundreds of genes, the genes crucial for the multitude of toxic effects of dioxins are still not known very well.

 Binding of dioxin-like compounds to the AH receptor has made it possible to measure total dioxin-like activity of a sample using CALUX (Chemical Activated LUciferase gene eXpression) bioassay.
-The results have been comparable to TEQ levels measured by much more expensive gas chromatography-high resolution mass spectrometry in environmental samples.
+The results have been comparable to TEQ levels measured by much-more-expensive gas chromatography–high-resolution mass spectrometry in environmental samples.